 Being in good mental health means that we are able to put to good use our emotional capacities which are shaken by our family, social, and work life.

-When we have negative experiences in any of these areas of our existence, when physiological causes come into play, our mental health can deteriorate.
+When we have negative experiences in any of these areas of our existence, and when physiological causes come into play, our mental health can deteriorate.
 Of course, well-being is a central theme of positive psychology, which explains the frequent use of yoga in interventions and exercises.

-In addition, yoga online offers a great opportunity to enter the flow, the state of being fully engaged and present at the moment without worrying about the passage of time.
+In addition, online yoga offers a great opportunity to enter the flow, the state of being fully engaged and present at the moment without worrying about the passage of time.